-In this guide we will create an initial schema on a new database called people on our main branch.
-We'll then create a development branch called dev/jordan, following our recommended convention for naming development branches.
-After making schema changes on dev/jordan, we'll use the Schema Diff tool on the Branches page to get a side-by-side, Github-style visual comparison between the dev/jordan development branch and main.
+In this guide we will create an initial schema on a new database called people on our production branch.
+We'll then create a development branch called feature/address, following one possible convention for naming feature branches.
+After making schema changes on feature/address, we'll use the Schema Diff tool on the Branches page to get a side-by-side, GitHub-style visual comparison between the feature/address development branch and production.

 Before you start